 The alphabet for art consists of a few basic things.
-There are three, basic moving parts in order to paint anything: Value, color, and edge.
+There are three basic moving parts: Value, color, and edge.

 In the beginning, a simple artistic alphabet looks like one shadow and one light per object, simple color, and only two types of edges.
 By simplifying everything, defining edges as cast or form, and even starting in grayscale to eliminate color, you can learn the basic letters.

 Once that simple alphabet is in place, you start to build upon it.
 Color is added, reflections and highlights included, and edges become more complex and carefully considered.